dgtlmoon/sockpuppetbrowser/README.md

 when using Playwright - Playwright will launch a `node` instance and start issuing `CDP` (Chrome protocol) commands to drive the actual project.
 So you need this project.

+(Playwright gives a high-level command set, which talks to `node`, that `node` then does the low-level CDP commands to drive Chrome directly)

 Have fun!